-And it messes up your hormones!
+...And it messes up your hormones!

 Soy also is bad because it doses you with phytoestrogens, mimicking the body’s natural estrogen.
-This leads to hormone imbalance in both men and women, a significant cause of infertility (and MALE breast tissue development).
-Eating soy is literally like taking birth control pills, which might seem like a perk to some people… but don’t be fooled- phytoestrogens are a major cancer trigger!
+This can lead to hormone imbalance in both men and women, a significant cause of infertility (and MALE breast tissue development).

 Scared of soy yet?
 Wait!
 There’s more!

-- Soy blocks your body’s ability to absorb minerals
+- Soy may block your body’s ability to absorb minerals

-- Processed soy is laden with aluminum which causes cognitive problems & dementia
+- Processed soy is laden with aluminum which is linked to cognitive problems & dementia

 - Soy instigates gastrointestinal issues

-- Infant soy formula may promote autoimmune thyroid disease
+- Infant soy formula may promote autoimmune disorders

 - Soybean agriculture is awful for the planet

 ...The list of negatives goes on and on.
 I highly suggest being more vigilant of the ingredients in your food.
 Soy is hiding in more food products than you might think.

 So if soy is out, what are some healthy, plant-based sources of protein?